thebkv/bkv/exodus03.md

 > “Here am I.”

 God's call follows Moses' turning.
 The Drawn-Out One becomes consciously available to the divine Presence:

 **Turn → Hear → Answer**

-The deliverer is no longer initiating the action.

-He is **responding**.
+The deliverer who once initiated action for himself is now **responding to God**.

 ### v5–6 — Remove the Shoes